 At the beginning of the fall semester, CBBS departments fill out a funds proposal form.
 The Fee Committee, which is composed of two CBBS faculty members and two CBBS students, determines how funds will be distributed based upon the proposals submitted by the departments.
 All four committee members must agree unanimously with the purpose of the project, the student benefit from the project, and the associated project cost.
 Once determined, the Fee Committee notifies the departments and provides the funding for the approved projects.

-The funding approved for the year must be utilized within the year; in other words, the students who pay the fee benefit directly from the project funding.
+All benefit funding from the major and course fee is utilized within the same academic year; in other words, students benefit directly from the fee they pay.

-If you have additional questions about the projects enabled by the fee, please contact one of the Fee Committee faculty representatives:
+If you have additional questions about the projects enabled by the fee, please contact: